fadilmr/soji_AI_engineer_assignment/schema_design_answer.md

 1. Parse PDF using OCR API (dotsOCR)
 2. Send document text to LLM with structured prompt
-3. LLM extracts applicability rules and returns JSON
+3. LLM (deployed with vLLM) extracts applicability rules and returns JSON
 4. Save results to `ad_rules.json`

 **Why use LLM?**